sjafri5/commit_script/README.md

 `master`              ->  `master`

-so in summation if you are on branch `feature/RNTM-678` and you run the following after staging:
+in summation, if you are on branch `feature/RNTM-678` and you run the following after staging:

 ```